-The first Penfold Quiz was held in June 1996 and so far we have raised nearly £100,000 from these as well as other fundraising events.
-While we always make a donation to Ward D10 and Haematology Department, Addenbrooke's Hospital Cambridge, where 'Penfold' was treated, we also support many other local good causes.
+The first Penfold Quiz was held in June 1996 and the final one in March 2020.
+We have raised nearly £100,000 from these as well as other fundraising events.
+While we always make a donation to Ward D10 and Haematology Department, Addenbrooke's Hospital Cambridge, where 'Penfold' was treated, we also supported many other local good causes.

 In 1999, Dame Norma Major accepted our invitation to become Patron of the Penfold Quiz and we are extremely pleased to have a person of such credibility and status in the community helping us with our charity work.
 Over the intervening years, The Penfold Quiz evolved into The Penfold Trust and Dame Norma again agreed to continue her support as Patron.
 The Penfold Trust became a registered charity in June 2006.
 As Phil was a quiz lover, our fundraising activities have always included an annual quiz in memory of him.